-Comparable mmodation PBT Accommodation PBT Administration Guidelines 4b Braille Note-taker (SR/PNP Reference BR) Braille Note-taker Identification for SR/PNP: Student's SR/PNP must have braille note-taker selected.
+Comparable mmodation PBT Accommodation PBT Administration Guidelines • Braille Note-taker Before Testing: Identification for SR/PNP: Student's SR/PNP must have braille note-taker selected.
 During Testing: A student who is blind or has a visual impairment may use an electronic braille note-taker.
 The grammar checker, internet, and stored file functionalities must be turned off.
 For students using braille forms, Test Administrator directions for filling in a circle, making marks, and erasing do not apply.
 Students should number their responses to be sure that their answers can be transcribed accurately into a scorable test booklet or answer document.
 After Testing: Student responses generated using an electronic braille note-taker must be transcribed verbatim by a Test Administrator into the student's standard student booklet.
 Only transcribed responses will be scored.
 Responses must be transcribed by a teacher of the visually impaired or a Test Administrator supervised by a teacher of the visually impaired.
-Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
+Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for.
+4c Braille Writer Braille Writer Transcribing Student Responses.
 Test Administrators are responsible for collecting all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
-4c Braille Writer (SR/PNP Reference BR) Braille Writer Before Testing: • Identification for SR/PNP: Student's SR/PNP must have braille writer selected.
+Before Testing: (SR/PNP Reference BR) Identification for SR/PNP: Student's SR/PNP must have braille writer selected.
 During Testing: A student who is blind or has a visual impairment may use a braille writer.
 For PARCC assessments, grammar checker, internet, and stored file functionalities must be turned off.
 For students using braille forms, Test Administrator directions for filling in a circle, making marks, and erasing do not apply.
-Students should number their responses to be sure that their answers can be transcribed accurately into a scorable test booklet or answer document.
+Students should number their responses to be sure that their answers can be transcribed accurately

-CBT Comparable PBT Accommodation PBT Administration Guidelines 4d Calculation Device (on Calculator Sections of Mathematics Assessments) (SR/PNP Reference is not applicable) Calculation Device (on Calculator Sections of Mathematics Assessments) After Testing: Student responses generated using an electronic braille note-taker must be transcribed verbatim by a Test Administrator into the student's standard test booklet or answer document.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Accommodation 4d Calculation Device (on Calculator Sections of Mathematics Assessments) (SR/PNP Reference is not applicable) Calculation Device (on Calculator Sections of Mathematics Assessments) After Testing: • Student responses generated using an electronic braille notetaker must be transcribed verbatim by a Test Administrator into the student's standard test booklet or answer document.
 Only transcribed responses will be scored.
-Responses must be transcribed either by a teacher of the visually impaired or a Test Administrator supervised by a teacher of the visually impaired.
-Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Test Administrators are responsible for collecting all noncorable student work created using assistive technology devices.
+Responses must be transcribed either by a teacher of the visually impaired or a Test Administrator supervised by a teacher of the visually impaired. • Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses. • Test Administrators are responsible for collecting all noncorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
-Before Testing: Allowable calculators for the calculator sections: Grade 6-7: Four-function with square root and percentage functions.
-Grade 6-7: Four-function with square root and percentage functions.
-Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to a grade-level calculator).
-High School: Graphing calculators with functionalities consistent with T1-84 or similar models (Student may also bring a scientific calculator or a four-function with square root and percentage functions with square root and percentage function with square root and percentage functions with square root and percentage functions).
+Before Testing: • Allowable calculators for the calculator accommodation on calculator sections: • Grades 3-5: Four-function with square root and percentage functions. • Grade 6-7: Four-function with square root and percentage functions. • Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to a grade-level calculator.). • High School: Graphing calculators with functionalities consistent with TI-84 or similar models (Student may also bring a scientific calculator or a four- function with square root and percentage functions).